Central Hotel, Stanthorpe: History

 The Central Hotel was initially opened as Sheahan's Hotel in 1909.
 An advertisement in Souvenir of the Stanthorpe District published by L.T.
-Hobson in 1908 proclaimed:The Public and Visitors requiring accommodation in Stanthorpe are reminded that Denis Sheahan will open his New Two Story Brick Hotel at the Beginning of the New Year, 1909.
-Everything New and Up-to-date.
-Tariff: 4s. & 8s per day, Special arrangements re Permanent Boarders.
-The largest and best appointed Hotel in South-western Queensland, containing 30 Bedrooms and 4 Parlours.
-Rooms Large and Airy, with twelve foot wide Balcony all round.
-Table Unexcelled.
-The comfort of Patrons carefully studied.
-Hot and Cold Water Baths.
-The Proprietor guarantees the Purity and Quality of all his stock of Wines and Spirits; only the very best are served.
-Letters and telegrams receive prompt attention.
-Cab meets all trains.
-'Phone No. 4.The hotel remained in the Sheahan family until the early 1920s when Queensland Breweries took ownership and leased the hotel to various managers until it was sold on again to a private owner in 1954.
-The hotel was known as Quinn's Hotel from at least 1960 - 1962 after the owner of the time, Lawrence Quinn.
-From 1962 - 1963 the hotel was called the Garden Hotel and in 1964 it became the Central Hotel.
+Hobson in 1908 proclaimed:

+The hotel remained in the Sheahan family until the early 1920s when Queensland Breweries took ownership and leased the hotel to various managers until it was sold on again to a private owner in 1954.
+The hotel was known as Quinn's Hotel from at least 1960–1962 after the owner of the time, Lawrence Quinn.
+From 1962–1963 the hotel was called the Garden Hotel and in 1964 it became the Central Hotel.

 In 1978 plans were submitted for a proposed drive-in bottle shop and lounge area together with provision for a liquor service point in the existing lounge of the hotel.
 The bottle shop now stands adjacent to the hotel on the western side.
 The ground floor of the hotel has undergone many changes however much of the original plan is still evident.
 The front public bar which would have originally been two parlours is now an open area, the remains of the dividing wall evident in the ceiling near the front entrance door.
 A former outdoor area which was formed by the original u-shaped plan of the hotel has been enclosed and is now a lounge area (most likely at the time of the bottle-shop construction).